emanuelefaja/guide2life/health/nutrition/fats.md

 # Fats.

 Fats are an essential part of a balanced diet, providing energy, supporting cell growth, and helping our bodies absorb vital nutrients.
 However, not all fats are created equal.
 Some fats promote health, while others can increase the risk of chronic diseases.
-Let's explore the different types of fats and their impact on our well-being.
+Let's explore the different types of fats and their impact on our well-being" (Lawrence, 2013; Mozaffarian, Appel, and Van Horn, 2010).

 ## Types of Fats